Section 1: Site Selection

 - Regional waterfowl populations converge in certain areas to breed and feed during specific times of year.
 The preservation of traditional nesting and staging areas is vital to the continued existence of many water bird species.
 Marinas must be located so that the increased boating activities associated with new or expanded marinas do not deter waterfowl from using these traditional areas.

-- For more information about coastal birds, see: Birds of Coastal Michigan (Michigan Sea Grant), Lake Erie Birding Trail (Ohio Department of Natural Resources), or Migratory Birds of the Great Lakes (Wisconsin Sea Grant).
+- For more information about coastal birds, see: Birds of Coastal Michigan (Michigan Sea Grant), Lake Erie Birding Trail (Ohio Department of Natural Resources).

 - Preserve, and when possible, increase wetland acreage and function.

 Marina basin flushing is essential for maintaining water quality within your marina.
 Any new or expanding marinas should be constructed to enhance or maintain proper water movement.
 This will also minimize the need for dredging.

 - Engineer the marina to enhance or maintain proper water movement, including consideration of the impact on adjacent properties.

 - Avoid geographic impediments.
 For example, branches, coves, and other features that may inhibit complete mixing.